jeftekhari/blog/drafts/blog-draft.md

 > I'm learning GRC from scratch.
 Instead of reading about it, I built a tool that scans my own site for compliance issues — and it immediately told me everything I was doing wrong.
 >
 > *This is part of an ongoing series where I work through governance, risk, and compliance fundamentals by automating them.
-[GitHub repo](https://github.com/shipstuff/GRC-Observability-Dashboard).*

 ---